luspi/photoqt/CONTRIBUTING.md

 4. Commit your work to your fork
 5. Open a merge request here on GitLab

-Please **do not** open a pull request on GitHub, all development is manager on GitLab.
+Please **do not** open a pull request on GitHub, all development is managed on GitLab.
 Keep changes focused and include clear commit messages.

 ## Developer Certificate of Origin (DCO)